-Radial-ply tire are more sensitive to force impulses caused by improper mounting, wheel irregularities, or imbalance than the bias-ply tire.
+Radial-ply tires are sensitive to force impulses caused by improper mounting, wheel irregularities, or imbalance.

 To determine if the tires are causing the noise or vibration, drive the vehicle over a smooth road at different speeds.
 Note the effect of acceleration and deceleration on noise level.
 Differential and exhaust noises will change in intensity as speed varies, while tire noise will usually remain constant.